-Visiting Pantanal can be a rather complex task, as the distances are enormous, there is a lot to see in the region and there is almost no reliable information about the Pantanal on the internet.
+Visiting Pantanal can be a rather complex task.
+The distances are enormous and there is a lot to see in the region.
+There is almost no reliable information about the Pantanal on the internet as well.
 In fact, because of the lack of reliable information about a Pantanal trip, we decided to go on a Pantanal tourism trip to make a travel guide with all the information about Pantanal in Brazil.

 As a journalist and a photographer working with tourism for seven years, we decided to spend a few days exploring the Pantanal wetland to be able to write here a complete Pantanal travel guide with all the information, tips and curiosities you need to organize your Pantanal tour!

 The Pantanal is simply the largest wetland on the planet, which does not mean it is a swamp!
 It is a large region composed by many districts, two states of Brazil as well as part of Paraguay and Bolivia.
 It is basically a land that gets flooded once a year for a long period of time because of its unique geological conditions.
 And it dries up for the other part of the year.
 When is the dry season, all this organic material that was flooded become food for many animals.
 It’s a cycle that happens every year!